Ahmedsaed/100-days-of-code/Readme.md

 **Link to Work:**
 -->

+### Day 29: July 23, 2022
+**Progress:**

+- Completed week 1 and 2 in course 3 of it for automation
+- Made some Bug Fixes and improvements and added new features in The ReChain Project

 ### Day 28: July 22, 2022
 **Progress:**

 - Completed week 6 and 7 in course 2 of It for Automation
 - Participated in Data Day Grind III Hackathon by MLH
-- Made some Bug Fixes and improvements and added new features in The ReChain Project

 **Thoughts:** Very Excited to submit the ReChain Project